csd1100/learning/notes/react/hooks.md

   }, 500);
   ```

+  - The `changeState` will be invoked with value of state when `setTimeout` was
+    invoked.
+If state was 0 when `setTimeout` was called and user changed the state
+    to 2 during that time, the `changeState` will still be called with 0 even though
+    new state value has changed.

+  - Also if we call `changeState` multiple times, say 3 times, it will still be
+    called with same value 3 times so state won't be increased by 3 but will be
+    updated to same value 3 times.

-  Instead do the following here, as react will pass updated value of state to
+- Instead do the following here, as react will pass updated value of the state to
-  `oldState` in `changeState`:
+  `changeState` as `oldState` param:

   ```jsx
   function reducerFn(oldState, change) {